The Undang Yang Empat Have a Legitimacy Problem

 They lost the public.

 Most damagingly of all, they lost the people.
 Social media, which in any previous era would have been managed through official channels and editorial caution, gave Malaysians an unfiltered view of what happened.
 And what they saw was a sacked Undang reading a Facebook Live declaration against a ruler without naming a single specific offence.
-This did not look like the principled exercise of constitutional authority.
-It looked, as one anak nogori put it simply, like gilo koso.
+This looked less like the principled exercise of constitutional authority and more like what one anak nogori put it simply as: gilo koso.
 Translation: Mad for power.

 Datuk Mubarak Dohak faces the most acute legitimacy crisis of the four.
 He was already removed from his position before he signed the declaration.
 His participation in a constitutional act after his own removal makes every subsequent action legally and customarily void.
 He cannot rebuild legitimacy because he no longer holds the position from which legitimacy flows.